 Once the handbook fixes the amount the employer owes at separation, Minnesota’s wage-payment timing statutes govern when that amount has to be paid.
 These statutes do not create the PTO obligation; they apply once the obligation exists.

 If the employer discharges the employee, Minn.
 Stat. § 181.13(a) provides that “the wages or commissions actually earned and unpaid at the time of the discharge are immediately due and payable upon demand of the employee.”
-In plain terms: once the fired employee demands payment, the employer has a narrow window to pay everything earned, including any PTO the handbook owes at separation.
-The statute carries a per-day penalty for late payment, capped at a statutory maximum.
+After the discharged employee demands payment, the employer generally must pay within 24 hours or risk the statutory penalty: the employee’s average daily earnings for each day the wages remain unpaid, up to 15 days.
+PTO the handbook owes at separation is included if it has been earned under the governing policy.

 If the employee quits or resigns, Minn.
 Stat. § 181.14 subd.
 1(a) gives the employer until “the first regularly scheduled payday following the employee’s final day of employment,” with a possible extension to the second regularly scheduled payday (no more than 20 calendar days total) if the first payday is less than five calendar days after the last day worked.
 The timing is more forgiving on resignation than on discharge, but the underlying PTO amount is the same either way: whatever the handbook says is owed.